gecholabs/quickstart/ch0-getting-started.md

 ![](/assets/image6.png)

-Code editors are like tricked out word processors \(e.g. MS Word or Pages\) with features like syntax highlighting, pretty layouts, autocompletion, and packages to add language specific enhancements.
+Code editors are like tricked out word processors \(e.g. MS Word or Pages\) with features like syntax highlighting, pretty layouts, autocompletion, and packages to add language specific enhancements.es

 **To install**